goshiphq/goship-cms/content/blog/what-is-freight-class.md

   important for shipments.
 postedAt: "1633007543469"
 news: false
-description: Determining your freight class can be complicated.
-This article explains the basics and how to find which class your freight falls under.
+description: Determining your LTL freight class can be complicated.
+This article explains the basics and how to find which class your LTL freight falls under.
-keywords: freight class
+keywords: freight class, ltl freight
 altText: freight class
-image: images/freight-class.png
+image: images/goship-blog-6-.png
 ---